June 15, 2013 § 4 Comments

 children put up sign: “VISIT SWIMMING POOL – FREE – AS LONG AS YOU LIKE”

 children help each other going to school with invented transportation system during flood!
+(The carriers are either helpful locals, or the students as well, keeping the dry cloths inside their bags)

 and invent games during flood